Dr. John N. Nkengasong

-Dr. Angeli Achrekar serves as the Principal Deputy U.S. Global AIDS Coordinator, a Principal Deputy Assistant Secretary level position.
-As such, she serves as the second in command to the U.S. Global AIDS Coordinator and supports the daily oversight, coordination, leadership, management, and implementation of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) to ensure that all its activities and resources, including its annual budget of approximately $6 billion in over 50 countries is as impactful, effective, and efficient as possible.
+Dr. Mamadi Yilla, PhD., is a member of the Senior Executive Service of the U.S. government and is currently the Acting Principal Deputy U.S. Global AIDS Coordinator.
+As such, she serves as the second in command to the U.S. Global AIDS Coordinator and supports the daily oversight, coordination, leadership, management, and implementation of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) to ensure that all its activities and resources, including its annual budget of approximately $6 billion in over 50 countries are as impactful, effective, and efficient as possible

 Bill Dilday serves as the Interdepartmental Liaison in the Office of the U.S Global AIDS Coordinator and Health Diplomacy (S/GAC).
 The office implements the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
 With an annual budget of approximately $6 billion, PEPFAR is the largest commitment by any nation to combat a single disease in history.
 Bill advocates for and raises awareness and visibility of S/GAC and PEPFAR within the Department.
 He creates partnerships and serves as a resource and point of contact for Department entities on S/GAC and PEPFAR and vice versa.
 From August 2018 to July 2020, Bill served as the Chair of PEPFAR’s West Africa Regional program.